pumpupapp/ssacl/README.md

 ssacl will ensure that all reads have the appropriate where queries attached and that all writes are checked for appropriate ownership values.

-*ssacl only supports Sequelize 2.0.7 or higher*
+*ssacl needs Sequelize 2.0.7 or higher for all functionality to work*

 ## Getting Started